ericyeonpark/ericyeonpark.github.io/_posts/2021-02-22-Unit 1-Portfolio.md

 - **Mature:** If the streamer has voluntarily (usually) set their channel to mature, meaning they tell users that there could be profanity, etc
 - **Language:** What language the streamer mainly streams in

 In order to work with the data, I cleaned the data by replacing spaces in the column headers with underscores.
 This is to prevent any bugs within my code when creating linear regression models down the line.
 I also feature engineered new variables, _"Stream_time_hr"_ and _"Stream_time_days"_, in order to make reading the stream time data more digestible.
-The variables that were most essential to the analysis was _"Stream_time_hr"_ and _"Followers gained"_.

 ## So Now What?

-After I cleaned up my data, I started to think of what the best methods were to prove that there was a relationship between streaming often and gaining followers.
+After I cleaned up my data, I started to think of what methods would be best to prove that there is a relationship between streaming often and gaining followers.
 I decided to take a step-by-step process, using the more simplistic methods first, and then expanding to more elaborative methods at the end.
 This would hopefully allow me to craft a better picture of the relationship between the variables while also showcasing multiple methods in the process.
-As a teaser, the methods that I used in order were:
+The methods that I used in order were:
 - 2-independent-sample t-test
 - Simple linear regression model
 - Simple linear regression model with ouliers removed